sColin16/structured-lambda/README.md

 - Let constructs to enable more intuitively expressive programs
   - These simply provide syntactic sugar over abstractions
-- Recursive types to enable representations of truely infinite types, like integers and strings
-- First-class recursion constructs to enable the expression of all partially recursive functions, while maintaining the integrity of the type system
+- Recursive types to enable representations of truely infinite types, like integers and strings functions, while maintaining the integrity of the type system
 - Universal type quantification to enable parametric polymorphism (aka "Generics")
   - Bounded quantification to assert properties of the quantified type